MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

    <br/>

-- <b>To Be Implemented: </b> When the user flips their phone to landscape mode, the game flips accordingly to match their screen orientation.
+- <b>{+IMPLEMENTED: +}</b>  When the user flips their phone to landscape mode, the game flips accordingly to match their screen orientation.
 Also, longer words will be displayed in larger font relative to the new screen length.
 The sudoku grid and the buttons will be moved so that the grid is to the left of the list of words.

 <img src="https://i.imgur.com/36AGqWb.jpg"  width="40%">
 <img src="https://i.imgur.com/QpQGDNz.jpg"  width="40%">